The 8-Minute Workout Every Athlete Should Do

 “The reason I got injured after college was because I wasn’t paying attention to those little things,” Lang said.

 Like many gifted athletes, Lang got by on raw talent, strength and speed for years.
-Those traits took him far: He earned all-everything honors as a captain at one of the top-rated lacrosse high schools in California, and then All-American distinction as a collegiate player at Cornell.
-Before he knew it, he was playing alongside the athletes he’d watched on TV in LAX’s big leagues.
+Those traits took him far: He earned all-everything honors as a captain St. Ignatius, one of the top-rated lacrosse high schools in California.
+He was then recruited by Cornell, where he played in the National Championship and the Final Four.
+He was a First Team All American Midfielder, a two-time First Team All Ivy, and a two-time Academic All Ivy.
+Roy was then drafted by the Rochester Rattlers and played two years professionally.
 But early in his pro career, he paid a hefty price for his all-out, all-the-time approach to training.

 “My lower back gave out at 24,” Lang says.
 “It was the off-season.
 I was doing a workout with heavy power cleans and heavy squats when a shooting pain went through my left leg.
 I’d never missed a game in my life, but suddenly I couldn’t lift my leg for a few months.”